cjxgm/moge/readme.md

 *STILL IN EARLY DEVELOPMENT STAGE*

-moge is a c++ library that is written in the latest c++ (currently c++17). it is created to ease the pain of using opengl 3.3. the library provides:
+moge is a c++ library that is written in the latest c++ (currently c++17). it is created to ease the pain of using modern opengl. currently, only opengl 3.3 is supported, opengl 4.5 support will come later.

+the library provides:

 * window creation and destruction and receiving window events
 * multiple windows